Your Guide to Provence Wine Region (With Map)

-Provence is growing in popularity, including its flagship subregions like Bandol and Cassis.
-Hands down, one of France’s most underrated wine regions (check out the other most underrated region: Languedoc-Roussillon).
+The Provence wine region, including its flagship subregions like Bandol and Cassis, is hands-down one of France’s most underrated areas.

 Ah, Provence!
-The name conjures up visions of lavender, sunflowers, olive trees, and wine – lots of wine – white, red, and rosé!
+The name conjures up visions of lavender, sunflowers, olive trees, and wine.
+Not just rosé but also white and red.

 88% of Provence wine production is dedicated to rosé!

-This fascinating region sits along the Mediterranean coast of France, bordered by the Rhone River to the west and the Côte d’Azur on the east.
-Physically, it’s only about 150 miles long and 100 miles North to South, but its impact is profound.
+This fascinating region sits along France’s Mediterranean coast, bordering the Rhône River to the west and the Côte d’Azur to the east.
+Physically, it’s only about 150 miles (241 km) long and 100 miles (161 km) north to south, but its impact is profound.

-Wine has been made here for over 2600 years, making Provence the oldest wine-producing region of France.
-It is also the only place to focus on Rosé and is home to the only research institute dedicated to the style.
-Rocky mountain racing roads, wine, and lavender are the distinctive hallmarks of Provence.
+Winemakers have been producing wine here for over 2,600 years, making Provence the oldest wine-producing region of France.
+It is also the only place to focus on rosé and is home to the only research institute dedicated to the style.

 Provence Wine Region

-rocky mountain racing roads, wine and lavender are the exceptional hallmarks of Provence. source
+Rocky mountain racing roads, wine, and lavender are the exceptional hallmarks of Provence.
+Photo by Elísa Daníelsdóttir.

 Getting a Lay of the Land: Provence Wine Region

-Provence is blessed with a fantastic climate, especially for grapes!
-The region gets lots of sunshine and not too much rain with warm days and cool evenings.
-The Mediterranean moderates the temperatures, and the famous “Mistral” wind keeps the vineyards dry, free of pests, and the skies clear.
+Provence has a fantastic climate, especially for grapes.
+The region gets lots of sunshine and not too much rain, with warm days and cool evenings.
+The Mediterranean Sea moderates the temperatures, and the famous “Mistral” wind keeps the vineyards dry, free of pests, and the skies clear.

-Tons of Sun: Vines need a minimum of 1400 hours of sunshine (degree days) to produce ripe fruit.
-Provence averages 2700-3000 hours per year.
+Tons of Sun: Vines need a minimum of 1,400 hours of sunshine to ripen fruit (not to be confused with degree days).
+Provence averages 2,700-3,000 hours per year.

-The geography is diverse with numerous mountain ranges that texture the landscape providing gentle slopes (vines love hills!) and sheltered valleys.
-The soils are diverse as well.
-The western countryside is veined with limestone, where the land was covered in ancient times by a warm, shallow sea.
-Travel east, and the soil is mostly crystalline schist (granite) and volcanic in one small area.
+The geography is diverse, with numerous mountain ranges that texture the landscape, providing gentle slopes (vines love hills!) and sheltered valleys.
+The soils are also diverse.
+The western countryside is veined with limestone, but travel east, and the soil is mostly crystalline schist (granite) and volcanic.

 Lavender and Vineyards in Provence Wine Region

-A typical day in Coteaux Varois en Provence. source
+A typical day in Coteaux Varois en Provence.
+Photo by Ming-yen Hsu

-With all these different soils, climate, altitude, and historical influences, it only makes sense that Provence is home to many varieties of grapes.
-Some of them will be familiar and some not so much as they are found only here.
+With all these different soils, climates, altitudes, and historical influences, it only makes sense that the Provence wine region is home to many varieties of grapes.
+Some will be familiar, and some not so much, as they only grow here.

 White Wine Grapes